gw2-addon-loader/GW2-Addon-Manager/README.md

 - <a href="https://github.com/Friendly0Fire/GW2Radial">**GW2Radial**</a>

 ### Using the Tool
-Make sure your system meets the **Requirements** are met and that you have installed the add-ons in the list above (I'll add an option to specify which add-ons you have in the near future).
+Make sure your system meets the **Requirements** and that you have installed the add-ons in the list above (I'll add an option to specify which add-ons you have in the near future).
-Running `update_all.bat` will check for updates and for the addons and install them, if there are any.
-On the first run, some add-ons may be redownloaded even if they are up-to-date as they do not include files that state their versions by default, so those files must be created.
+Running `update_all.bat` will check for updates for the addons and install them, if there are any.
+On the first run, some add-ons may be redownloaded even if they are up-to-date, as they do not include files that state their versions by default, so those files must be created.
 Subsequent runs should only download new files if your version of an add-on is not the same as the latest release.

 If something doesn't work, please open an issue describing the problem and include the error message (if applicable) and what add-ons you have installed.